 You will delve deeper into your specialist area and engage in work-integrated learning courses, such as "The Professional Scientist" and a science project.

 An honours year is available in any of the major study areas of applied sciences, applied chemistry, biological sciences and physics.

-- The Australian Biochemical Society (ABS)
+- The Australian Society for Biochemistry and Molecular Biology (ASBMB)

 - Royal Australian Chemical Institute (RACI)

 As a student, you may be eligible for student membership of a number of professional membership associations including: